 - Combine dry ingredients.
 Whisk the flour, baking powder, baking soda, salt, cinnamon, together in a medium bowl.
 Set aside.

 - Combine wet ingredients.
 Mash the bananas.
-Whisk in the melted butter, brown sugar, egg, and vanilla extract.
+Whisk in the melted butter, brown sugar, egg, vanilla extract and sourdough discard.

 - Combine wet and dry ingredients.
 Pour the dry ingredients into the wet ingredients, then whisk until combined.
 Do not overmix.
 I stop mixing just as the last of the dry ingredients are stirred in.
 If adding nuts or chocolate chips, stir them in now.
 Batter will be thick.